Mahmoud-zino/Knowledge/School/Projects/MediaScout/Installation.md

 ## Installation steps
-1. Runing `npm run build` on the front end will compile all frontend components, create a html template and replace the old one in django app.
+1. Running `npm run build` on the front end will compile all frontend components, create a HTML template and replace the old one in Django app.
 2. Running docker compose using `docker-compose up` will build and run the container hosting the website to http://localhost:8000

 > [!info] Note